Explicit Correspondence Matching for Generalizable Neural Radiance Fields: Experiments

-\textbf{Feature relation measures.} Another key component of our method is the explicitly modeled correspondence matching information, which is implemented with group-wise cosine similarity between sampled Transformer features.
-We compare with other potential counterparts in \cref{tab:matching} to demonstrate the strength of our method.
+Another key component of our method is the explicitly modeled correspondence matching information, which is implemented with group-wise cosine similarity between sampled Transformer features.
+We compare our method against several potential counterparts in TABLE~\ref{tab:ablations}\subref{tab:matching} to highlight its effectiveness.
 A straightforward option would be directly concatenating the features.
-However, its performance has a significant gap with our method even though Transformer features are also used, which indicates that pure stronger features are not very effective in providing direct guidance to the density prediction.
+However, even though it leverages Transformer features as in the default model, this variant performs notably worse.
+This suggests that stronger features alone are insufficient in providing direct guidance to the density prediction.
 SRF~\cite{chibane2021stereo} proposes to \emph{implicitly} learn the feature similarity with a network, instead of \emph{explicitly} computing the similarity with the parameter-free cosine function as in our method.
 We implement SRF's method by predicting a scalar output from two input features as the implicitly learned similarity.
 We can observe SRF's approach is considerably worse, suggesting that our explicit cosine feature similarity is more effective.
-Next, we compare with the variance metric typically used in cost volume-based approaches like MVSNeRF~\cite{chen2021mvsnerf}, our group-wise cosine similarity again performs better.
-Compared with the basic cosine similarity that reduces two high dimensional features to a single scalar, which might lose too much information, our group-wise computation is more advantageous and thus leads to the best results.
+Next, we compare with the variance metric typically used in cost-volume-based approaches like MVSNeRF~\cite{chen2021mvsnerf}, our group-wise cosine similarity again performs better.
+Compared to the basic cosine similarity that reduces two high dimensional features to a single scalar, which may lose important information, our group-wise computation is more advantageous and thus leads to the best results.